seed-rs/seed-rs.org/crate/guides/0.6.0/about.md

 Check out the [Code comparison](https://seed-rs.org/guide/code-comparison) section of this guide.
-Additionally, the [todomvc example](https://github.com/seed-rs/seed/tree/master/examples/todomvc) is an implementation of the [TodoMVC project](http://todomvc.com/), which has example code in other frameworks that produce identitcal apps.
+Additionally, the [todomvc example](https://github.com/seed-rs/seed/tree/master/examples/todomvc) is an implementation of the [TodoMVC project](http://todomvc.com/), which has example code in other frameworks that produce identical apps.
 Compare the example in this project to one on that page that uses a framework you're familiar with.

 ## Influences

 This project is strongly influenced by Elm, React, and Redux.
-The overall structure of Seed apps mimicks that of The Elm Architecture.
+The overall structure of Seed apps mimics that of The Elm Architecture.

 ## There are already several Rust/WASM frameworks; why add another?